cyrildiagne/fstq/README.md

 # FSTQ

-A fast and easy to use task queue for intensive workloads (ML, GPU, video render...etc) using Firebase.
+A fast and simple task queue for intensive workloads (ML, GPU, video render...etc) using Firebase.

 - **Transparently mix workers environments:** You can plug-in workers at any